Importing Data

 Lectr CSV

-You can also import a CSV exported from Lectr itself.
+You can also import a CSV exported from Lectr itself using Import (CSV) from the Home screen menu.
 This is useful for transferring data between devices or restoring from a backup.
-The Lectr CSV format preserves all data including notes, quotes, and cross-references.
-See the FAQ on the support page for full column details.
+The CSV file must have a header row with the following 18 columns:

 Tips